 The American Nurses Credentialing Center does offer credentialing in the form of the Gerontological Nursing Certification Exam.
 Before an RN can take this exam, there are eligibility criteria he or she must satisfy:

 Becoming a certified geriatric nurse in this way comes with the coveted RN-BC (board-certified) credential and puts you in great position to become a leader in the field, gain more skills and knowledge, and give your patients a better quality of care.
-You can also continue on with your education, completing an RN-BSN degree program, an MS in geriatric nursing, or even a PhD.
+You can also continue on with your education, completing an RN to BSN degree program, an MS in geriatric nursing, or even a PhD.
 Though you only need an RN degree to begin, the sky’s the limit for geriatric nursing programs and certifications!

 Geriatric nurse and older patient hold hands.
 As a nursing student, you’ll learn all about communicating with patients, explaining treatment options, and the ins and outs of appropriate bedside manner.
 All of this knowledge will help you in any given specialty, but it’s especially essential in your day-to-day today activities as a geriatric nurse.